 So how can we combat work-related overthinking?
 Some of the techniques that we have already outlined in this post may help; for example:

 - Breathing exercises

 Make sure to carve out time for these exercises every day, preferably after you have come home from work so that you have a clear break between work and home life.

-Another tool that might help is to identify what is triggering your rumination behavior at night.
+Another tool that might help is to identify what is triggering your rumination behavior at work.
 However, make sure that by developing awareness and recognizing the trigger, you do not end up ruminating over it.
-Your goal is to practice mindful awareness where you identify the feelings, identify the thoughts, but do not judge them.
+Your goal is to practice mindful awareness, where you identify the feelings and thoughts, but do not judge them.